kubedb/docs/docs/guides/mariadb/tls/configure/index.md

   namespace/demo created
   ```

-> Note: YAML files used in this tutorial are stored in [docs/guides/mysql/tls/configure/yamls](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/mysql/tls/configure/yamls) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).
+> Note: YAML files used in this tutorial are stored in [docs/guides/mariadb/tls/configure/examples](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/mysql/tls/configure/yamls) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

-### Deploy MySQL database with TLS/SSL configuration
+### Deploy MariaDB database with TLS/SSL configuration

 As pre-requisite, at first, we are going to create an Issuer/ClusterIssuer.
 This Issuer/ClusterIssuer is used to create certificates.
-Then we are going to deploy a MySQL standalone and a group replication that will be configured with these certificates by `KubeDB` operator.
+Then we are going to deploy a MariaDB standalone and a group replication that will be configured with these certificates by `KubeDB` operator.

 ### Create Issuer/ClusterIssuer